humhub/documentation/docs/develop/modules.md

 ### `Module.php`

-The module class of a module may contains basic install/uninstall functionality as well as module class level configuration.
+The module class of a module may contain basic install/uninstall functionality as well as module class level configuration.
 See chapter [Module Class](modules-base-class.md) for an introduction of the base module class.

 ### Documentation

-The documentation files of a module must be located in the modules `docs` folder.
+The documentation files of a module must be located in the module's `docs` folder.

 The following table lists files which can be added in order to provide module documentation for the marketplace.
-Note, the **required** field only applies to the marketplace modules and are not required for private modules.
+Note, the **required** field only applies to the marketplace modules and is not required for private modules.

 | File | Required | Description |
 | --- | --- | --- |